-Recruiting organisations do not assess the evidence - the signatory to your FPCC/FACD 5.2 or Certificate of Readiness to Enter Specialty Training/Alternative Certificate of Foundation Competence has the responsibility for doing that.
+Recruiting organisations do not assess the evidence - the signatory to your FPCC or Certificate of Readiness to Enter Specialty Training has the responsibility for doing that.
 Instead they verify the evidence provided by you.
 Submitted evidence is considered as applications are considered by the longlisting admin team.